 Can you see the difference?

 Jo said the light grey elephant looks fat, and the dark grey elephant just looks bloated – which I thought was pretty funny.

 The dark grey elephant is clearly taller – that up and down stretch made a big difference there.
 And there’s a subtle difference in the seam between his face and his body.
 It’s a tiny bit more defined, because his body bulges a bit more above and below it.
 It’s also clear in person that the tummy of the light grey elephant bulges out more than the dark grey.

 The dark grey elephant doesn’t look bad.
 And if you make a softie (especially a big bulky one like this) with all the grainlines cut wrong you won’t have a disaster on your hands.
 But your finished softie will look subtly different from the one on the pattern cover – and the results will be much more pronounced on a softie with skinnier, more precisely shaped parts.

 So now you know!

 Any other fabric mysteries you’d like me to tackle?
 Leave a comment or send me an email.

-Oh – and if you want to make that elephant yourself – sign up for the Six Months of Softies Club!
-He’s the first pattern in the series – along with a little felt mouse friend.
+Oh – and if you want to make that elephant yourself - you can get the pattern here.
+It comes with a pattern for her little mouse friend too.